 Rutherford was an ambitious young man engrossed in everything science and found few opportunities in a land so far from the intellectual centers of Europe.
 He wanted to continue his education and participated in a scholarship competition to attend Cambridge University in England.
 He finished second in the competition but got lucky because the first place winner decided to stay in New Zealand and get married.
 The news of the scholarship reached Rutherford while he was digging potatoes on the family farm, and as the story goes, he threw down the spade and said “That’s the last potato I’ll dig.”
 He set sail for England leaving his family and a fiancé behind.

 Upon arriving at Cambridge, he enrolled in a plan of study that after two years of study and an acceptable research project he would graduate.
 Working under Europe’s leading expert on electromagnetic radiation, J.J.
-Thomas, Rutherford observed that a magnetized needle lost some of its magnetization when placed in a magnetic field produced by an alternating current.
+Thomson, Rutherford observed that a magnetized needle lost some of its magnetization when placed in a magnetic field produced by an alternating current.
 This made the needle a form of detector of the newly discovered electromagnetic waves.
 The electromagnetic waves had been theorized by physicist James Clerk Maxwell in 1864 but had only been detected in the last ten years by the German physicist Heinrich Hertz.
 Rutherford’s apparatus was more sensitive at detecting radio waves than hertz’s instrument.
 With further work on the detector, Rutherford was able to detect radio waves up to a half a mile away.
 He lacked the entrepreneurial skills to make the receiver commercially viable - this would be accomplished by the Italian inventor Guglielmo Marconi, who invented an early version of the modern radio.

 The world of physics had many new discoveries at the end of the nineteenth century.
 In France, Henri Becquerel discovered a strange new property of matter were energy was continually being emitted from uranium salts.
 Pierre and Marie Curie continued with Becquerel’s work and discover the radioactive elements: thorium, polonium, and radium.
 At about the same time, Wilhelm Röntgen discovered X-rays which was a form of high energy radiation that was capable of penetrating solid materials.
 Rutherford learned of these new discoveries and began his own research into the radioactive nature of some elements.
 From these discoveries, Rutherford would spend the rest of his days unraveling the mysteries of the atom.